joshuawins99/Reference-FPGA-System-Lite/README.md

 python3 generate_cpu_instance.py
 ```
 Optionally, under the CONFIG_PARAMETERS section is the C_Code_Folder variable.
 This variable is used when running the generate_cpu_instance.py script with the ``--build`` flag.
 This allows the python script to both build and place the output files in the correct directory.
 Multiple unique instances of this system can be used in a single project easily this way.
 This option will call the build_single_module.sh for each instance of config file automatically so the script itself doesn't have to be run if using it this way.

+There are three more flags as part of generate_cpu_instance.py:
+    ``--print-all-registers`` -> prints all the registers and their addresses to console
+    ``--print-user-registers`` -> prints only the user registers to console
+    ``--gen-headers`` -> generates C and Python headers for use in a program

 An example instantiation of the module is as follows.
 The package name will be {folder name}_package, the top level instantiation will be {folder name}_top, and the interface will be {folder name}_bus_rv32:
 ```Verilog